Photo by Jamie Rubeis

 Don’t match.
 Coordinate.

-Tip from Erica Williams: “I tell my clients they need to coordinate, not match.
+Tip from Erica Williams: “I tell my clients they need to coordinate, not match, when they are deciding what to wear for photos.
 I tell them to start with the youngest and pull colors from their outfit to dress and layer everyone else.
 Layering can make a huge difference in tying in all the colors.
 If they still need help, I will put together a fashion board of outfit examples and let them know where to find the items.”

 Use the color wheel.

-Tip from Leslie Crane: “I love using the color wheel when I help my clients decide what will look good in our chosen location.
+Tip from Leslie Crane: “I love using the color wheel when I help my clients decide what clothes will look good in our chosen photography location.
 Most of the time, I’ve scouted the location ahead of time so I have an idea how I want to use the spot and the colors available there.
 For my seniors who bring several different outfits, this can be really fun.
-There are many ways to use the color wheel but one way I love is to use complementary colors.
+There are many ways to use the color wheel when deciding what to wear for photos, but one way I love is to use complementary colors.
 For example, in the color wheel, yellow and purple are directly opposite from one another so are considered complementary.
 I can use those two colors (both in the location and my client’s attire) and I know my results will be beautiful!”

 Choose neutral clothing.